-Inspe ector of the Law Enforcement Conduct Commission This work is copyright, however material from the his publication may be copied and published by State or Federal Government Agen the LECC on the condition that the meaning of the he material is not altered and the Inspector of the LECC is acknowledged as the source of th e material.
-Any other persons or bodies wishing to use material must seek permission.
+Inspector of the Law Enforcement Conduct Commission material from this publication may be copied and published by State or Federal Gove rnment Agencies without permission of the Inspector of the LECC on the condition that the meaning of the material is not altered and the Inspector of the LECC is acknowled ged as the source of the material.
+Any other persons or bodies wishing to use material m ust seek permission.